Himalayan marmot: Distribution and habitat

 The Himalayan marmot occurs in the Himalayas and Tibetan Plateau at altitudes of 3000–5500 m in northeastern Pakistan, northern India, Nepal, Bhutan and China.
-In India, it can be seen in high-altitude regions of Ladakh.
+In India, it can be seen in high-altitude regions of Ladakh and Kashmir.
 In China, it has been recorded in Xinjiang, Qinghai, Gansu, Tibet, western Sichuan and Yunnan provinces.
 In the west its distribution reaches that of the long-tailed marmot (M. caudata), but the two are not known to hybridise.
 The Himalayan marmot lives in short grass steppes or alpine habitats, typically above the tree line but below the permanent snow limit.